Objective of the course

 Program of the week: group projects

-• V. Calcagno and Q. Petitjean; Evening talk: D. Martinetti
+• V. Calcagno and Q. Petitjean; Evening talk: K. Painter

 • F. Massol, C. Jacquet; Guest: M. Barbier; Evening talk: S. Kéfi